Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

 \subsection{Definitions}

 This section introduces the definitions used throughout the paper.
 We begin by defining a set of covariance matrices $\Sigma$ that encode the marginal independences implied by the assumed directed graph $G$.
-As discussed in the previous subsection, in our setting, marginal independences are the only source of independence constraints coming from a graph $G$.
-Under the assumption of a diffusion matrix $D\in PDD_d$, \cite{boege2025conditional} gave a graphical criterion for such marginal independencies based on ancestral relationships.
-In particular, $X_i\perp\!\!\!\perp X_j\iff\operatorname{An}_G(V_i)\cap\operatorname{An}_G(V_j)=\emptyset$.
+As discussed in the previous subsection, in our setting, marginal independences are the only source of independence constraints coming from a graph $G=(V,E)$.
+Under the assumption of a diffusion matrix $D\in PDD_d$ and $\operatorname{supp}(A)\subseteq E$, \cite[Theorem~1.2]{boege2025conditional} gave a graphical criterion for such marginal independencies based on ancestral relationships.
+In particular, $X_i\perp\!\!\!\perp X_j$ in any random vector $X$ distributed according to a stationary distribution respecting the causal structure, if and only if, $\operatorname{An}_G(V_i)\cap\operatorname{An}_G(V_j)=\emptyset$.